gluster/gdeploy/docs/source/subscription.rst

-Subscribe to RedHat Subscription Management
+Subscribe to Red Hat Subscription Management
 ===========================================

 The section 'RH-subscription' can be used to register the system to RHSM,